Huegoxaga/notes/networking/README.md

 ### OSI model

 - The Open Systems Interconnection (OSI) model.
-- Developed by International Organization for Standardization(ISO), because IBM vs DEC cannot communicate.
+- Developed by International Organization for Standardization(ISO), because devices from IBM is not compatible with Digital Equipment Corp.(DEC) products
-- Each layer work independently
+- Each layer work independently, they are:
   1. Physical - present data as bit, all hardwares likes cables and wires are in the physical layer.
+     - This is where the actual data transmission happens
-2. Data Link - present data as frame with MAC address in the data link header.
+  2. Data Link - present data as `Frame` with MAC address in the data link header.
 It will also handle error checking.
-3. Network — present data as packet and add IP address in the packet header.
-It naviagte and find the best path for data transmition.
+  3. Network — present data as `Packet` and add IP address in the packet header.
+It naviagtes and find the best path for data transmition if the destination address is not in the local subnet.
      - Each packet in the conversation will have the same source and destination addresses, however they may not take the same path.
-4. Transport - present data as encapsulated segement with header.
-It decide which data transmition protocol to use and add a port number and a source port number to the IP address.
+  4. Transport - present data as encapsulated `Segement` with header.
+It decide which data transmition protocol to use and add a port number and a random source port number to the IP address.
   5. Session - create and maintain session.
-6. Presentation - the layer generify data, deal with data encryption and convserion.
+  6. Presentation - the layer generify data, it is where files are generated from session data, it deals with data encryption and convserion.
   7. Application - the point of contact for network aware application
 - Mnemonic: `Please Do Not Throw Sausage Pizza Away`
-- 2, 3, 4 layers all have its own header that will be added or processed during data transmition.
+- 2, 3, 4 layers all have its own header
+  - when data goes to lower layer one extra header will be added
+  - when data goes to higher layer related header will be processed and removed
-  - as a result, a frame will have three headers. a segement will have one header.
+  - as a result, a frame will have three headers. a segement will have one header

 ### TCP/IP model

 - Developed by the Department of Defense.
+- A simplified version of OSI and now become the industry standart
   1. Network Interface - equivelent to OSI model 1 and 2.
   2. Internet - equivelent to OSI model 3.
   3. Transport - equivelent to OSI model 4.
   4. Application - equivelent to OSI model 5,6,7.
      - This layer is handled by the operating system and will not be discussed by network engineer.
 - Mnemonic: TCP/IP comes in `A TIN`.

 ## Protocols